 What it’s for: Businesses recovering from declared disasters

 Suitable businesses: Any business that has suffered damages due to a declared disaster, whose insurance doesn’t fully cover those damages.

-The SBA maintains a constantly updated list of declared disasters.
+The SBA maintains an updated list of declared disasters.
 If your business has suffered from one of those disasters, and needs money to help with recovery, the SBA is able to provide it at a low rate over a long term.

 Declared disasters can range from the immediately damaging—like violent weather—to the long-term—such as droughts or unseasonal rain that may damage crops.

 Note: You don’t need to be a business to apply for an SBA disaster loan.
 Individuals, homeowners, and nonprofits can also apply.